wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 concepts:

-**Client** - In the context of this how-to guide, this is a browser that is attempting to gain access to your web application.
+**Client** - In the context of this how-to guide, this is a browser that is attempting to gain access to your web site.

 **Relying party (RP) application** - An RP application is a website or service that outsources authentication to one external authority.
 In